fabiancannaheim/greenexam/README.md

 # GreenExam
-## Sustainable programming environment for electronic exams
+## :leaves: Sustainable programming environment for electronic exams :leaves:

 The aim of this project is to create a sustainable, adaptive web-based Integrated Development Environment (IDE) for electronic exams.
 This IDE will be designed to be resource-efficient and adaptive to system metrics like CPU and RAM usage.
 When the system is under heavy load, it will dynamically scale down non-essential features to maintain stability.